R3TR0R0C4/CTFs/TryHackMe/RootMe/rootme.md

 ### 1. NMAP scan

-Using `nmap -a IP` we will enumerate all the actie ports and versions ofthe machine.
+Using `nmap -a IP` we will enumerate all the active ports and versions ofthe machine.

 ![](img/rootme01.png)